feelfar/Grok-Imagine-Bulk-Favorites-Downloader/README.md

 ## Installation

+1. Complete **Step 1** above first
-1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser if you haven't already
+2. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser if you haven't already
-2. Click the downloaded `grok-imagine-bulk-download.user.js` file — Tampermonkey should automatically prompt you to install it
+3. Click the downloaded `grok-imagine-bulk-favorites-downloader-v14.user.js` file — Tampermonkey should automatically prompt you to install it
-3. Alternatively, open the Tampermonkey dashboard → click **Create new script** → paste the entire script contents → save
+4. Alternatively, open the Tampermonkey dashboard → click **Create new script** → paste the entire script contents → save

 ---